w4bo/2023-bbs-dm/README.md

 ## `whoami`

-- Matteo Francia, Ph.D. in Computer Science and Engineering
+- Matteo Francia, Ph.D. in Computer Science and Engineering (m.francia [at] unibo.it)
 - Enrico Gallinucci, Ph.D. in Computer Science and Engineering

 ## This course